Wambyat/mah-notes/README.md

 # Notes
-These are notes I've made for my university.
+These are notes I've made for my time at my undergraduate university.